wallyk/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 MCPWM
 =====

-ESP32 has two MCPWM units which can be used to control different types of motors.
+ESP32 has two MCPWM (motor control pulse width modulation) units which can be used to control different types of motors.
 Each unit has three pairs of PWM outputs.

 .. figure:: ../../../_static/mcpwm-overview.png
     :align: center